Chapter 3 – Define “Good” (Your First Validators)

 Policy Checks: Does the generated content comply with specific policies, such as security rules or legal disclaimers?

 These are “hard physics” because they are entirely deterministic.
 Given an input and a rule, the outcome is always the same: valid or invalid.
-This is your anchor in the sea of stochastic generation.
+This is your anchor while the model remains variable.

 Validator Taxonomy: Hard First, Then Semantic

-Hard physics gets you admissible artifacts.
-It does not get you correct artifacts.
+Hard physics gets you artifacts that pass the gate.
+It does not guarantee correct artifacts.

 - Hard Physics Validators: syntax, formatting, types, schemas, path invariants.